NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

        *  latest reconstructed spacecraft trajectory SPK file(s)

-       *  target and/or spacecraft trajectory SPK files produced by science team(s) (for example Gravity or Radio science); if any
+       *  target and/or spacecraft trajectory SPK file(s) produced
+          by science team(s) (for example Gravity or Radio science); if any